 In addition to the licenses and insurance requirements, Contractors will be required to provide a warranty period for all work permitted.
 Assisted homeowners will be provided a warranty on the work performed and funded through the housing programs.
 All work performed by the contractor will be guaranteed consistent with standards of West Virginia, or standards adopted by the State and referenced in contractor agreements to be executed between the homeowner/applicant and contractor.
-Contractors will be required to guarantee 1 year of general warranty for the entire home.
+Contractors will be required to guarantee 1 year of general warranty for the entire home..., 2 years of electrical, delivery, and mechanical system warranty, and 10 years of structural warranty.
 Applicants will have access to a thorough appeals process to address any construction quality concerns identified by the homeowner during the construction process.